realhesh/FOE-ICPC-community-online-training-level-1/stress testing template for windows (doesn't work in ECPC)/README.md

-WARNING : this stress testing template works for windows and will not work for the computers in the ECPC since they run on linux instructions :
+WARNING 1: this stress testing template works for windows and will not work for the computers in the ECPC since they run on linux
+WARNING 2: resort to stress testing as a last resort, you should try working towards improving your debugging skills first

+instructions :

 1.put the brute,main,stress files in the same folder